19hours/sg-statutes/Acts/Financial Advisers Act.md

 10\.
 Any person acting in relation to a company as its liquidator, provisional liquidator, receiver, receiver and manager, or judicial manager.

 11. A foreign company (within the meaning of section 4(1) of the Companies Act (Cap.
-50)) whose provision of any financial advisory service is effected under an arrangement between the foreign company (on the one hand) and its related corporation which is licensed under this Act or exempt under section 23 (other than subsection (1)(f)) (on the other hand), where such arrangement is approved by the Authority.
+50)) whose provision of any financial advisory service is effected under an arrangement between the foreign company (on the one hand) and its related corporation which is licensed under this Act or exempt under section 23 (other than subsection (1)(ea) and (f)) (on the other hand), where such arrangement is approved by the Authority.

 [FTA, s.
 2; SIA, s.
 2]